Will Truman: Romances

 Will has had romantic relationships with three women: Claire (Megyn Price), his high school girlfriend; Grace, whom he dated in college; and Diane (Mira Sorvino), with whom he had a one-night stand after he and Grace broke up.
-Diane had a brief cameo in s3 e8, Lows In The Mid-Eighties, played by another actor.
+Diane had a brief cameo in season 3, episode 8, "Lows In The Mid-Eighties," played by another actor.
 Diane is the only woman Will has ever had sex with.

-At the beginning of the series, Will's most successful relationship was with his long-term boyfriend Michael (Chris Potter/Cheyenne Jackson), whom he was with from 1989 to November 1996.
-They briefly reconcile in 2018, but Will ends it once more after realizing that Michael is manipulative and controlling.
+At the beginning of the series, Will's most successful relationship was with his long-term boyfriend Michael (Chris Potter/Cheyenne Jackson), with whom he was with from 1989 to November 1996.
+They briefly reconcile in 2018 but Will ends it once more after realizing that Michael is manipulative and controlling.

 In the seventh season, he enters into a serious relationship with NYPD officer Vince D'Angelo (Bobby Cannavale).
 They break up after Vince, who loses two consecutive jobs because he can't resist trying on gloves while on duty, needs to take some time off for himself from their relationship.
 The two reunite during the funeral of Will's father in season eight and are shown to be raising a son together, Ben Truman, after the series' time-jump in the 2006 series finale.
 Nearly twenty years later, Ben, who was conceived through in vitro fertilization with a surrogate, goes off to college and meets Grace's daughter, Laila Markus, whom he would eventually marry.